Denotational semantics for guarded dependent type theory: Acknowledgements

 \section{Acknowledgements}

 We thank Patrick Bahr, Lars Birkedal, Hans Bugge Grathwohl and Bassel Mannaa for helpful discussions.
-We thank the anonymous reviewer for helpful suggestions, and in particular for suggesting a more direct proof of Lemma~\ref{lem:clock-irrelevance-sound}.
+We thank the anonymous reviewers for helpful suggestions which led to a major revision significantly improving the paper.
 Bizjak was supported by the ModuRes Sapere Aude Advanced Grant from The Danish Council for Independent Research for the Natural Sciences (FNU).
 M{\o}gelberg was supported by a research grant (13156) from VILLUM FONDEN and DFF-Research Project 1 Grant no. 4002-00442, from The Danish Council for Independent Research for the Natural Sciences (FNU).